 All ministers, elders and volunteers in the PCV require a Working with Children Check card that is registered with the PCV.
-If you do not already have one, contact Fiona Bligh from our Safe Church Unit (tasked with abuse prevention and response in the PCV).
-Fiona is the Safe Church Facilitator, and will be able to guide you through the process as well as assist you with any issues that may arise in relation to the safety of people attending your church.
+If you do not already have one, contact Fiona Bligh, the Safe Church Facilitator from our Safe Church Unit (tasked with abuse prevention and response in the PCV) who will be able to guide you through the process as well as assist you with any issues that may arise in relation to the safety of people attending your church.